this.appState

 }

-Comparing previous/next appState
+Comparing previous/next appState in lifecycle methods

-Amorphous provides an additional appState
+Amorphous provides an additional appState parameter to

-shouldComponentUpdate
+shouldComponentUpdate and

-for AppComponents and
+componentDidUpdate for AppComponents and

 RootAppComponents.
-This allows components to compare this.appState
+This allows components to compare this.appState to

-previous/next versions of appState
+previous/next versions of appState.

-See shouldComponentUpdate
+See shouldComponentUpdate and

-for more information.
+componentDidUpdate for more information.